Chameleon: Control Joomla templates, menus & more

 In this way, the template will only be set if both the first and second rules Succeed.

-No. However, Chameleon and ChameleonLite both have the ability to pick up the GET, POST, COOKIE or session variables set by most of the common front-end template switchers, and can take these into account in the rules.
+Also, Chameleon and ChameleonLite both have the ability to pick up the GET, POST, COOKIE or session variables set by most of the common front-end template switchers, and can take these into account in the rules.
 The option is named “Honour template set in session/cookies/GET/POST”.
 When this is set, if Chameleon detects one of these cookies then it sets the requested template as the default template, then continues processing the rules.
 The rules can override this template, or, by not setting their own template, the default will be passed through to Joomla and activated.
+This feature allows you to create your own front-end system that sets the desired template in a GET, POST or COOKIE variable.

 (available from v1.3).
 This is a common thing to want to do. e.g. you are checking the HTTP referrer, and you want to switch to a particular template if the browser is coming from your FaceBook page.
 Naturally, the referrer string is only http://www.facebook.com/some_page for the first page visited on your site – so you want Chameleon to remember the new template for the rest of the session.